Norihiro Yasue: Life and career

 An advisor to the government of Manchukuo during the war, based in Dairen, Yasue became less and less involved in the Fugu Plan in any official capacity.
 He did, however, maintain contacts, and some involvement with the Jewish community in Shanghai which had been formed as a result of his actions.
 When the Soviet Union invaded Manchukuo in August 1945, just prior to the surrender of Japan and the end of the war, Yasue did not attempt to flee the mainland.
 He arranged a formal farewell to his family, in which he expressed his view that his entire generation was to blame for the war, and its outcome.
 He did not feel it would be honorable to flee from his responsibility, and so he allowed himself to be captured by the Soviet forces.
 Yasue died in 1950, in a labor camp in Khabarovsk.

-Beliefs & Ideology
+Beliefs and ideology

 Yasue is often incorrectly portrayed in Western media as a believer in the Protocols of the Elders of Zion, since he translated them into Japanese in the early 1920s.
 Actually, Japan's White Russian neighbors were highly anti-Semitic and, according to Kaufman, Yasue translated the Protocols with the intent of understanding the Russian image of Jews.

 By 1940 or so, he had developed close relationships with a number of Jews, and with the Shanghai Jewish community in general, and became one of their strongest advocates.
-Though he may or may not have continued to believe in the racial and cultural ideas expressed in the Protocols, he also felt quite strongly for the happiness and safety of the Jewish people who lived in the Japanese Empire.
+Though he may or may not have continued to believe in the racial and cultural ideas expressed in the Protocols, he also felt quite strongly for the happiness and safety of the Jewish people who lived in the Empire of Japan.